Deschooling is an amazing process that can help your kids and use make a successful transition from public school to homeschool life.

 Got more questions about the deschooling process?
 Wonder how to plan for a positive transition from public school?

-If I missed a question that you have about deschooling, please ask it in the comments below 🙂
+If I missed a question that you have about deschooling, please ask it in the comments below or email me at [email protected] 🙂

 Recommended Deschooling Resources & Support

-Here are some amazing sites with articles and resources that can help you learn even more about deschooling:
+Here are some outstanding sites with articles and resources that can help you learn even more about deschooling:

 Deschooling 101: For a Peaceful Transition from Public School to Homeschool >>> Resource straight from Rock Your Homeschool!
 Get our guide, videos, & printables that contains our story + leads you through creating a custom deschooling plan that will work for your family.

 How to Know If You Can Benefit From Deschooling: Another RYHS resource!
-Use this free instant download checklist (click & print) to see if deschooling could help your family.
+Use the free printable checklist to see if the deschooling process could help your family.
+You may be surprised by some of the benefits that this experience could have for you and your kids.

-Rock Your Homeschool Facebook group: Another awesome Facebook group!
+Rock Your Homeschool Facebook group: Like to find and share support in a Facebook group?
 Come over and join my Rock Your Homeschool!
 Facebook group where you’ll find a lovely group of homeschool moms who love to share encouragement, support, and resources.
+It’s a safe space to ask questions and chat with homeschoolers who get what you’re going through (or have #beentheredonethat).

 The Homeschool Mom: Amazing series on deschooling, with tips for kids and parents.